Sleeping Bags

 610+ |

-Washing: please see the instructions for Nikwax Downwash .
+Washing & Repairs: Please see the instructions for Nikwax Down Wash.
 Please note that sleeping bags should not be dry-cleaned as noxious fumes can build up inside the bag (more noxious than usual that is!).
-If you do not fancy cleaning your sleeping bag yourself, Rab will do it for you.
+If you do not fancy cleaning your sleeping bag yourself, Rab will do it for you it for you as long as they made it.
+They will also undertake repairs - please see the Rab Service Centre.
+There are other firms that off similar cleaning and repair services - see our Repairs Page for a few.

 Bivi Bags & Keeping Your Bag Dry: Sleeping bags can only get wet two ways, from the outside and the inside.
-For the outside we highly recommend Rab's Survival Zone which is light enough to carry virtually anywhere.
-It can be used as a bivi bag in the fiercest of of weather but also just as a bag outer to prevent condensation problems when sharing a tent.
+For the outside we highly recommend a lightweight breathable bivi-bag which can be used as a bivi bag in emergency but also just as a bag outer to prevent condensation problems when sharing a tent.
 The main way that the inside of the bag gets wet is when you get into it with wet clothes on.
 Use of a vapour barrier liner (which can be as simple as a large bin bag) will prevent this – or take any wet clothes off first.
 If your bag does get wet, don't panic, put it in a tumble drier on a low setting with an old training shoe or similar to knock it about a bit.
 When done, air well.
 In fact air well after every use.

-Artificial Fibre Bags: Why use an artificial fill sleeping bag, when good quality down is warmer lighter and lasts longer?
+Artificial Fibre Bags: Why use an artificial fill sleeping bag, when good quality down is warmer, lighter and lasts longer?
 Well, maybe you are going somewhere very wet, or you are allergic to down, or possibly you are a vegan.
-Whatever the reason, artificial bags have the place in the great mountaineering scheme of things, and though they are invariably heavier (warmth for warmth) than down, and bulkier, and last about half as long, they are also cheaper.
-Mountain Hardwear use a special "Lamina" process to make very efficient and reasonably price artificial fibre sleeping bags.
+Whatever the reason, artificial bags have their place in the great mountaineering scheme of things, and though they are invariably heavier (warmth for warmth) than down, and bulkier, and last about half as long, they are also cheaper.